 Suicide in CanadaToday in Canada 10 people will end their lives by suicide; up to 200 others will attempt so.

-Males were three times more likely to die by suicide than females, with higher rates prevailing as a consistent trend.
-Although men are more likely to die by suicide, females are 3 times more likely to attempt to end their lives.
+Males are three times more likely to die by suicide than females, with higher rates prevailing as a consistent trend.
+Although men are more likely to die by suicide, females are three times more likely to attempt to end their lives.
 In addition, women are hospitalized 1.5 times more often than males for suicide related behaviors.
 This discrepancy may be due to the fact that females tend to use less immediately lethal methods.
 Based on data from the Canadian Community Health Survey, 14.7% of Canadians have thought about suicide and 3.5% have attempted suicide in their lifetime.

 Recent Studies for Canada: